halt-dos/hd-wiki-public/docs/enterprise/waf/listener/Setting/operational.md

 - **X-PROXYUSER-IP** header likely contains the IP address of the client that initiated the request, allowing the backend server to identify the true client IP address.
 However, since it's a custom header, its usage and interpretation may vary depending on the specific configuration of the proxy server or load balancer.

-    Accepted values: SRC-IP / X-FORWARED-FOR / X-REAL-IP / X-PROXYUSER-IP

-    Default: SRC IP

-- **X-FORWARDED-FOR** header contains the IP address of the client that initiated the request, allowing the destination server to identify the original client's IP address even though the request was forwarded through intermediaries.

-- **X-REAL-IP** Similar to the X-Forwarded-For header, the X-Real-IP header is typically added by the proxy server or load balancer to the HTTP request before forwarding it to the destination server.

-- **X-PROXYUSER-IP** header likely contains the IP address of the client that initiated the request, allowing the backend server to identify the true client IP address.
-However, since it's a custom header, its usage and interpretation may vary depending on the specific configuration of the proxy server or load balancer.

 ##### **Host Header**
-This option specify the host header allowed by the backend, if it's different from the listener subdomain.
-This allows the incoming request to alter the host header in each request and transmit it to the backend server.

-    Accepted values: String

-    Default: Blank
 This option specify the host header allowed by the backend, if it's different from the listener subdomain.
 This allows the incoming request to alter the host header in each request and transmit it to the backend server.

     Accepted values: String